 But Mr. Trump is not the only developer in the family.
 So in honor of the special attention the Trump clan is receiving today, we thought we would take a quick look at our own experiences with Mr. Trump’s son-in-law, Jared Kushner, whom the New York Times has called one of Mr. Trump’s “most influential advisors,” and who has rushed to his father-in-law’s defense in the face of accusations of peddling anti-semitism.

 The good news is, Mr. Kushner has done nothing quite so egregious in our neighborhood (that we know of) as his ocherous father-in-law.
 Of course, that’s a pretty low bar to clear.

 So here’s a rundown of what we do know about Mr. Kushner…

-We first encountered Mr. Kushner in 2008 when he was behind a plan to tear down the East Village’s last operating tenement synagogue, the beautiful and historic Congregation Mezrtich Synagogue on East 6th Street.
+We first encountered Mr. Kushner in 2008, when on June 18 of that year demolition permit applications were filed to tear down the East Village’s last operating tenement synagogue, the beautiful and historic Congregation Mezrtich Synagogue on East 6th Street, for a new development by Mr. Kushner.
 After a huge outcry from preservationists, Jewish community leaders, East Village residents, and even some members of the congregation (which was to be provided a new space in the condo development to be built on site), Kushner dropped the plan.
 Since then, GVSHP has been able to get the building landmarked by inclusion in the East Village Historic District, and the historic structure has been preserved (on the outside) with a modest setback addition on top to generate income for the congregation, which will continue to occupy the lower floor of the building.